grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### They are pursued through the night

 20 minutes later there was a clunk from the depths of the _Prospect_ as the _Gnat_ detached.
-Bastian eased the throttle forward slightly and the _Prospect_ responded with a slightly increased hum.
-The difference in speed was not significant, and most of the crew couldn't even tell that they had increased their velocity through the water.
+Bastian eased the throttle forward slightly and the _Prospect_ responded with an increased hum.
+The difference in speed was not significant, and most of the crew couldn't even tell their velocity through the water had increased

 But Percy could.
 To her it felt like her boat was now tearing through the deep, and the fear of what may be hanging down from the surface directly in the path of her boat made her break out in a cold sweat that did not evaporate in the damp cool air of the control room.